-As it begins operations, Elevated Roots will operate within the Recreational Marijuana Stores industry, which generated multi- billions of dallors in 2018.
+As it begins operations, Elevated Roots will operate within the Recreational Marijuana Stores industry, which generated \$10.3 billion in 2018.
 The industry has exploded in the last five years and is still growing.
-The 2016 election cycle, in particular, provided landslide victories for recreational cannabis retailers.
-Consequently, the legalization of marijuana for recreational purposes and the growing acceptance of marijuana provided operators and investors with unprecedented opportunities.
+The 2016 election cycle, in particular, provided landslide victories for cannabis retailers.
+Consequently, the legalization of marijuana and the growing acceptance of marijuana provided operators and investors with unprecedented opportunities.
 There has been no shortage of demand in recent years, and the cannabis industry has become one of the fastest growing in the United States.

 More recently, the legalization of recreational marijuana sales in several states fueled revenue growth.
 The licensing of commercial recreational marijuana retailers contributed to industry revenue growth of 23.7% in 2016, as new entrants flooded the recently legalized market.
-Marijuana dispensaries continue to benefit from the steadily aging population and growing acceptance of the medical applications of marijuana.
+Marijuana dispensaries continue to benefit from the steadily and growing acceptance of the medical applications of marijuana.
 Chronic illnesses have become more prevalent as the U.S. population continues to age, driving demand for medical marijuana products.
 Additionally, the development of edible cannabis products helped attract consumers that were unfamiliar with marijuana products or averse to smoking.
 Edible products and vaporizer pens are projected to be a growth segment for the industry in the coming years, as they are convenient alternatives to traditional cannabis consumption.

 Over the next five years, IBISWorld expects to continue growing despite remaining at risk until the federal government definitively changes its position on the legality of marijuana.
-Until then, an uptick in the number of medical marijuana patients and a growing recreational cannabis legalization movement will likely reap long-term benefits for the industry.
-Rising demand is also forecast to widen profit margins, as is the success of forprofit recreational marijuana businesses in states with large consumer markets such as California, Colorado, and Washington.
+Until then, a growing recreational cannabis legalization movement will likely reap longterm benefits for the industry.
+Rising demand is also forecast to widen profit margins, as is the success of for-profit recreational marijuana businesses in states with large consumer markets such as California, Colorado, and Washington.